 - offers transgender men and other who may face social stigma for experiencing their period, a safe and discreet way to dispose of their menstrual products- it’s about time for more inclusive restrooms!

-Did you know Citron’s Personal Hygiene Disposal Service also diverts waste from your facility?
+Did you know Citron’s Menstrual Hygiene Disposal Service also diverts waste from your facility?
 Our Citron Certified Technicians collect the waste and it’s then diverted to energy production through our partnership with Wheelabrator.
 Upgrading your facility could save you thousands in plumbing costs, keep you and your staff healthier, and limit the spread of infectious bacteria.
 Keep your facility protected and contact us today for an upgrade or call us on 800.643.6922

 Hygiene Solutions that Support Good Menstrual Hygiene Management